Charlie Villanueva: Personal life

 Villanueva has an autoimmune skin disease known as alopecia universalis, a variation of alopecia areata.
 This prevents the growth of hair on the scalp and/or elsewhere on the body, but otherwise is not physically painful, dangerous, or life-threatening.
 Villanueva is a spokesman for the NAAF (National Alopecia Areata Foundation), and received the February 2006 Community Assist Award from the NBA for his work with the organization.

 A first-generation Dominican-American, Villanueva is fluent in Spanish, as it is the language he speaks with his family.

 Villanueva has three brothers, all named Roberto, a.k.a.
 Rob, after their father's name: Rob Antonio, Rob Elia, Rob Carlos.
 Announced in September 2015, Villanueva is working with two of the three brothers on a documentary titled "What is Alopecia", in order to continue his advocacy efforts to educate, create awareness and support the alopecia community.

 Villanueva has two children from a first marriage.

-Villanueva tied the knot a second time on July 24, 2021, in Dallas, Texas, after Villanueva proposed to Lala Alvarez on New Year’s Eve 2020 Nick & Sam’s, a steakhouse where they had their very first date.
+Villanueva tied the knot a second time on July 24, 2021, in Dallas, Texas, after Villanueva proposed to Lala Alvarez on New Year’s Eve 2020 at Nick & Sam’s, a steakhouse where they had their very first date.